 Last year, our district added teaching assistants to each kindergarten classroom, and they are such a wonderful support during small group instruction.
 Students are now able to get tutoring support as well as enrichment when needed.
 Games are a great way to use your assistants or volunteers if you have them.

 One of the tough things with assistants and volunteers can be stopping to explain what you need them to do.
 A solution to this is having an RTI binder set up and ready to go.
-I designed the resource to the left with that in mind.
+I designed the resource to the above with that in mind.
 Each activity includes a directions page and the materials needed.
 They can be put in plastic sheets to pull out and go.
 There is a little prep involved, but once it’s set up, it is perfect for making the most of the help you have.